BroadbandForum/yang/OD-360/03-bbf.md

        signal-to-noise ratio margin is greater than or equal to +51.1dB.";
 ```
-In the above example, -511 refers to a value less than or equal to -51.1; +511 refers to a value greater than or equal to +51.1 and the enum undetermined refers to a value which is undetermined.
+In the above example, -511 refers to a value less than or equal to -51.1; +511 refers to a value greater than or equal to +51.1 and the enum "undetermined" refers to a value which is undetermined.

 ### BBF-7: Paragraph Separation in Description Statements